roipoussiere/jaffle/README.md

 ### Escaping mini-notation

-Strudel makes the difference between mininotations and strings by using simple or double quotes.
-In Tidaml, strings are analysed as mini-notations by default.
+While Strudel distinguish mini-notations and strings by using simple or double quotes, Jaffle analyses strings as mini-notations by default.
 You must prepend them by the `:` sign to avoid this behavior.

 <table style="width: 100%">
-<td>Strudel</td><td>Tidaml</td>
+<td>Strudel</td><td>Jaffle</td>
 <tr><td>

 ```js